Ashley Comer Headshot, Nurse Practitioner

 Webinar - ASPN CME Webinar Series: Reviewing MRIs: A Collaborative Approach to Patient Selection

-In this American Society of Pain & Neuroscience (ASPN) webinar, moderators Timothy Deer, MD; Dawood Sayed, MD and faculty members Navdeep Jassal, MD; Eugene Paik, MD; Ashley Comer, NP-C; Christine Christensen, APRN; and Zohra Hussaini, MSN, FNP-BC, MBA, APRN discuss how physicians and APPs can match more patients with the right treatments sooner by working together.
+In a prior CME webinar hosted by the American Society of Pain & Neuroscience (ASPN), moderators Timothy Deer, MD; Dawood Sayed, MD and faculty members Navdeep Jassal, MD; Eugene Paik, MD; Ashley Comer, NP-C; Christine Christensen, APRN; and Zohra Hussaini, MSN, FNP-BC, MBA, APRN discussed how physicians and APPs can match more patients with the right treatments sooner by working together.

 Looking for more info on mild® patient identification criteria?
 Check out our blog: Identifying & Educating mild® Patients – APP Guidance.
 Interested in APP-focused education and events?
 Sign up to stay informed and receive the latest updates!